Oman Birding Tour: Endemic Birds of the Arabian Peninsula

 Day 4.
 Birding the Jebel Akhdar mountain range

-Departing our accomodation early, we will travel southwest to the Jebel Akhdar mountain range, a protected nature reserve, and stunning area renowned for its network of wadis, terraced orchards, and magnificent views.
+Departing our accommodation early, we will travel southwest to the Jebel Akhdar mountain range, a protected nature reserve, and stunning area renowned for its network of wadis, terraced orchards, and magnificent views.
 While here, we will spend time at Jebel Shams, the highest mountain in Oman at 9,840 feet (3,000 meters), and visit the Al Nakhur Canyon – so impressive, it is often referred to as the Grand Canyon of Arabia.
 This area has a mild Mediterranean climate, and the higher altitudes receive more rainfall than much of northern Oman, creating a relatively lush, green landscape.
 One of our major targets here is the strikingly plumaged, yet elusive, Sand Partridge, but the raptors we could see are equally exciting, with Lappet-faced, Griffon, and Egyptian Vultures, and Bonelli’s Eagle all possible.
 We will search the open rocky areas, shrublands, juniper forests, and cultivated areas for songbirds such as the Arabian subspecies of Great Grey Shrike, Pale Crag Martin, Asian Desert Warbler, Eastern Orphean Warbler, Blue Rock Thrush, Desert Lark, and Hooded, Red-tailed, Hume’s and if we are lucky, Variable Wheatears.
-Our accomodation for the night is another beautiful guest house nestled amidst spectacular mountain vistas.
+Our accommodation for the night is another beautiful guest house nestled amidst spectacular mountain vistas.
 This will be our final chance to look for Pallid Scops Owl and the rare and mysterious Omani Owl, which can be hard to see, but for which we will put all our effort into finding.

 Overnight: Tilal Al Qatara, Mashūq